FejixGUI/fejix/README.md

 * **Simple API**:

-    It's just C.

-    No obscure object-oriented metaprogramming magic gets in your way.

-    ...except for the code that selects the right library backend at runtime/compile time.
-    That's just not possible to do without macros.
+    It's just C. Use of metaprogramming in public code is limited to just three simple macros or so.

 * **Modular API**: